squarism/basesball/README.md

+# Basesball

-# Let's practice CRC cards and design by making baseball #
+It's a sportsball implementaion.
+Or, let's practice CRC cards and design by making baseball.